nla-group/classix/docs/source/comparison.rst

 2.3 Additional test script
 ~~~~~~~~~~~~~~~~~~~~~~

-This test shows the averaging result with varying cluster size, researchers of interest can copy the following code and change the corresponding paramters, e.g., the ```dataset_n_clusters```.
+This test shows the averaging result with varying cluster size, researchers of interest can copy the following code and change the corresponding parameters, e.g., the ```dataset_n_clusters```.

 .. code:: python